Climate of Madrid: Sunshine and UV index

-Sunshine duration is 2,769 hours per year, from 124 (4 hours per day in average) in December to 359 (above 11.6 hours per day in average) in July.
-This is one of the largest number of sunshine duration hours in Europe and this is a bit above average for the southern half of Europe because in this part of the continent, sunshine duration varies from about 2,000 to about 3,000 hours per year.
-However, this is 70% larger value than in northern half of Europe, where sunshine duration is around 1500 hours per year.
+Sunshine duration is 2,769 hours per year, from 124 (4 hours per day on average) in December to 359 (above 11.6 hours per day on average) in July.
+This makes Madrid one of the sunnier cities in Europe.
+It is also slightly above average for the southern half of Europe, where annual sunshine duration typically varies from about 2,000 to about 3,000 hours per year.
+In the northern half of Europe, sunshine duration is around 1500 hours per year.
 In winter Madrid has about three times more sun duration than in the northern half of Europe.
-Madrid has the second highest UV value of continental Europe after Athens and Lisbon.
+Madrid has the second highest UV value among continental European capitals after Athens and Lisbon.
 The values are close to that of Pittsburgh, Pennsylvania as ultraviolet radiation suffers little interference from other geographic variables.
 Although values are still average, which is not as risky as almost the entire continent, except the afternoons of the warmer months, where exposure should be reduced.
-The amount varies from 2 between November to January to 9 between June and July.
+The amount varies from 2 between November and January to 9 between June and July.